 - An alluvial aquifer consists of porous and permeable materials deposited by physical processes in river channels and on floodplains that can store and transmit water at rates fast enough to supply reasonable amounts to wells (Figure 3). - The water table is the upper boundary of an unconfined aquifer (Figure 4). - The hydraulic head is the elevation of the water level in wells penetrating an aquifer (Figure 5).
-In unconfined aquifers, it is equivalent to the elevation of the water table and the elevation of the water surface in surface water bodies, such as lakes and streams (Figure 4). - Ground water flows from regions of high hydraulic head (high potential energy) to areas of low hydraulic head (low potential energy) (Figure 5). - The hydraulic gradient is the slope of the water table and is calculated as the change in hydraulic head per unit distance in the direction of ground-water flow (Figure 5). - A monitoring well is a well designed for measuring water levels and testing ground-water quality. - Hydraulic conductivity is a measure of the capacity of earth materials to transmit fresh water. - Porosity is a measure of the relative amount of void space in earth materials (Figure 6). - Darcy's law states that the flow rate of water through porous materials is proportional to the hydraulic gradient.
+In unconfined aquifers, it is equivalent to the elevation of the water table and the elevation of the water surface in surface water bodies, such as lakes and streams (Figure 4).

+- Ground water flows from regions of high hydraulic head to areas of low hydraulic head (Figure 5). - The hydraulic gradient is the slope of the water table and is calculated as the change in hydraulic head per unit distance in the direction of ground-water flow (Figure 5). - A monitoring well is a well designed for measuring water levels and for obtaining water samples to test for testing ground-water quality. - Hydraulic conductivity is a measure of the capacity of earth materials to transmit fresh water. - Porosity is a measure of the relative amount of void space in earth materials (Figure 6). - Darcy's law states that the flow rate of water through porous materials is proportional to the hydraulic gradient.
 The constant of proportionality is the hydraulic conductivity (Figure 7). - The average ground-water velocity is the speed and direction of travel of ground water through an aquifer. - Contaminants often move laterally through aquifers at the same speed and in the same direction as the ground-water flow. - The distance traveled and the direction of movement of contaminants moving with the ground-water flow can be calculated from the average ground-water flow velocity.

 The hydraulic gradient is calculated from measurements of water-table elevation in at least two wells (Figure 5).
-This parameter is important because ideally the direction of ground-water flow
+Over a small geographic area, the water table is considered a planar surface that is defined by the water level elevations in three wells.
+In the college undergraduate hydrogeology major version, a map of the water table does not appear until the student sites three monitoring wells.
+This parameter is important because ideally the direction of ground-water flow is perpendicular to the slope of the water table and in the direction of decreasing water table elevation.